-Finding a financial advisor is like searching for the right candidate for a job.
-Experience, education, and professional credentials are important, but so is “personality fit.”
-Assessing how a prospective advisor’s personality meshes with yours can help in selecting someone you’ll feel comfortable working with to chart a course for achieving your financial goals.
-That’s why an important step in choosing a financial advisor is “the interview.”
+Finding a financial professional is like finding the right candidate for a job.
+Experience, education, and professional credentials are important, but so is personality fit.
+Assessing how a prospective financial professional's personality meshes with yours can help in selecting someone you’ll feel comfortable working with to chart a course for achieving your financial goals.
+That’s why an important step in choosing a financial professional is the interview.

-Beyond getting questions answered, interviewing a prospective advisor provides the opportunity to learn about a prospective advisor’s communication style, interpersonal skills, and financial planning approach and philosophy.
+Beyond getting questions answered, interviewing a prospective financial professional provides the opportunity to learn about communication style, interpersonal skills, and financial planning approach and philosophy.
 You’ll get a better sense as to whether or not this is someone you feel you can trust with details about your personal finances, lifestyle, family relationships, and more.
 In addition, you’ll be in a better position to determine if this person gives you the sense of confidence necessary for a strong working relationship.

 An interview works best in a face-to-face meeting as body language, facial expressions, and eye contact can tell you a lot about a person.
-However, even a phone call can help you determine if a particular advisor is right for you.
+However, even a phone call can help you determine if a financial professional is right for you.

 The key is to ask the right questions.
-Make sure the answers you receive raise both your comfort level with and confidence in choosing a particular advisor.
+Make sure the answers you receive raise both your comfort level with and confidence in choosing a financial professional.
 Prepare a list of questions.
 Approach this like a job interview, which in essence, it is.
-After all, you’re someone to help you develop and implement a plan to guide your pursuit of financial wellness.
+After all, you’re searching for someone to help you develop and implement a plan to guide your pursuit of financial wellness.